What Can Remote PC Access Software Do for Me?

 Our sharing function score takes into account the features available during a remote session.
 For example, we looked for chat between the remote and host computer, a shared clipboard, drag-and-drop or file transfer tools, and other sharing features.
 We found that while most of the software allow you to drag and drop files from one PC to another, this feature typically was not offered across all platforms.
 TeamViewer offered the most sharing capabilities across all of its desktop and mobile platforms, making it the best PC remote software to use if you will be working with files between the host and client computer.

 Top Ten Reviews seeks, whenever possible, to evaluate all products and services in hands-on tests that simulate as closely as possible the experiences of a typical consumer.
 We obtained the units in our comparison on loan from the companies.
 The manufacturers had no input or influence over our test methodology, nor was the methodology provided to any of them in more detail than is available through reading our reviews.
 Results of our evaluations were not provided to the companies in advance of publication.
+You can also find a more IT-focused review of remote access software on our sister site, Tom's IT Pro.

 What Else Is Important in Selecting Remote PC Access Software?